 You can also give cold sores back to yourself by using implements contaminated by the virus.
 If you have any balm, lipstick, toothbrush, or other lip products that might be contaminated, toss them out immediately.
 Also, wash any pillowcases you used during an outbreak as they can host the virus.

-Smiles First Dental is your trustworthy dentist in the Northmead area.
+Smiles First Dental is your trustworthy Northmead dentist.
 The appearance of your smile and its underlying health is vital to us.

 Our expertly trained staff treats all dental issues, including complicated problems related to other health conditions.

 Our commitment to our patients is optimal dental health and a stunning smile.